Have questions about the Brazos Student Loan? We've answered some of the most common questions below!

 When you apply for the loan, you will have the option to select one of three repayment options: Deferred Repayment, Interest Only Repayment or Immediate Repayment.
 The option you choose will determine when you will have to start making payments.
 Once you make the choice, it applies for the life of the loan and cannot be changed.

-Deferred Repayment: If you choose this option, the Interim Period, during which time no payments are due, begins on the first disbursement date and ends on the date that is six months (grace period) after you graduate or cease to be enrolled at least half time at an eligible school.
-The Interim Period can never exceed sixty (60) months.
+Deferred Repayment: If you choose this option, the Interim Period, during which time no payments are due, begins on the first disbursement date and ends on the earlier of the date that is six months (grace period) after you graduate or the date you cease to be enrolled at least half time at an eligible school.
+The Interim Period can never exceed fifty-four (54) months.
 The Repayment Period begins immediately after the Interim Period ends.
 Your first payment will be due between 30 and 60 days of the beginning of the Repayment Period.

-Interest Only Repayment: If you choose this option, the Interim Period begins on the first disbursement date and ends (6) months after the earlier of: 1) the borrower graduating, 2) the borrower ceasing to be enrolled at least half-time at an eligible school, or fifty-four (54) months.
-During the Interim Period, once the loan is fully disbursed, borrowers will be required to make payments equal to the monthly interest that has accrued or is estimated to accrue on the loan.
+Interest Only Repayment: If you choose this option, the Interim Period begins on the first disbursement date and ends (6) months after the earlier of: 1) the student borrower graduating, 2) the student borrower ceasing to be enrolled at least half-time at an eligible school, or fifty-four (54) months.
+During the Interim Period, and once the loan is fully disbursed, borrowers will be required to make payments equal to the outstanding, unpaid interest that remains as of each statement date.

 Immediate Repayment: If you choose this option, the Interim Period, during which no payments are due, begins on the first disbursement date and ends once the loan has been fully disbursed.
 The Repayment Period begins immediately after the Interim Period ends.
 Your first payment will be due between 30 and 60 days of the beginning of the Repayment Period.
 Please note that this means, with the immediate repayment option, you will be required to make payments on your loan while you are in school.

-Interest will continue to accrue during the Interim Period and any unpaid, accrued interest will capitalized upon entering the Repayment Period.
+Interest will continue to accrue during the Interim Period and any unpaid, accrued interest will capitalize upon entering the Repayment Period.

 Can I defer payments on my student loan while in school?